PixelPaper/ixdsuperstars/index.md

 [Drew Wilson](http://drewwilson.com) sells and gives away a range of icons and apps from his site.
 His [Pictos](http://pictos.cc) range if icons come in a variety of formats.

-Our very own [Timothy Potter](http://tejpotter.com) created [Micons](http://micons.tejpotter.com)a set of icons of one of our favourite Apple products.
+Our very own [Timothy Potter](http://tejpotter.com) created [Micons](http://micons.tejpotter.com) a set of icons of one of our favourite Apple products.

 [Musicons](http://musicons.co) puts a new twist on the album cover art.